daskol/certbot-dns-yandex/README.md

 ### CLI

-The package provides a CLI for management DNS records in Yandex DNS from shell as well.
+The package provides CLI `yandex-dns` for management DNS records in Yandex DNS from shell as well.
 As soon as the package installed one can list, add, or remove DNS records (several examples below).

 ```bash
 # List DNS records for a domain.